canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 ## Step 1: A minimally viable shell
 Duration: 5:00

-To illustrate MirAL we're going to review code from a (very simple) window manager.
+To illustrate Mir we're going to review code from a (very simple) window manager.
 It runs on desktops, tablets and phones and supports keyboard, mouse and touch input.
 It will support applications using the GTK and Qt toolkits, SDL applications and (using Xwayland X11 applications.

 The full code for this example is available on github: